ircv3/ircv3-specifications/extensions/message-redaction.md

 ### Capability

 This specification adds the `draft/message-redaction` capability.
+Clients MUST ignore this capability's value, if any.

 Implementations that negotiate these capabilities indicate that they are capable of handling the respective commands and message tags described below.